-The tribal council took their first step on by finding eight people to work with Carrier families.
-Of course, eight people weren't nearly enough for a nation of 10,000 but this first step was a step in the right direction.
-Not long after, the elders and chiefs added more nurses and social workers to the organization – and by 1990, they started a non-profit society that eventually grew into Carrier Sekani Family Services.
+The Carrier Sekani Tribal Council took the first step in creating our organization by finding eight people to work with Carrier families.
+Not long after, the elders and chiefs added more nurses and social workers to the organization – and by 1990, an independent non-profit society that eventually grew into Carrier Sekani Family Services was formed.
 Since our beginning, we at Carrier Sekani Family Services have worked towards the day when we can take responsibility for all the health and social services BC currently provides for Carrier and Sekani people.
 We have worked hard to create our very own health and social services programs, built on Carrier wisdom and culture as well as empirically evidenced best practices.

 In the mid-1990s, we worked with the Ministry of Child & Family Development (MCFD) to gain more control over the aboriginal children in their care.
 As a result, we are now a Level C4 Child Welfare Agency.
 This means that Carrier children can now stay connected to their communities and live in aboriginal foster homes.

 In the late 2000s, we worked with the Ministry again.
 This time, it was to prepare for the day when all Carrier and Sekani children will be under our protection, not the Ministry's.
 This is a long legal process and we are finally seeing results.
 We have now created a plan for how to build the best child welfare program possible, with plenty of advice from parents, elders, and youth.
 We are now advocating for funding to implement this very important child protection program.